FraBenni/FactoryIO-PLC/README.md

   run in either Windows Powershell or Windows CMD and setup.sh should be run in the Linux subsystem for Windows.

 To run the examples or build on them, please refer to the source code.
+Note that paths will need to be changed in the setup.\* files because all paths are currently specific to my directory structures.

 # Requirements